Trooping the Colour: Broadcast

-Trooping the colour was first broadcast by BBC Radio in 1927 with a commentary by Major J. B. S. Bourne-May, a retired officer of the Coldstream Guards.
+Trooping the Colour was first broadcast by BBC Radio in 1927, with a commentary by Major J. B. S. Bourne-May, a retired officer of the Coldstream Guards.
 It was first shown on BBC Television in 1937.

 The parade is witnessed by a global TV audience of many millions.
 In 1961, in return for the BBC covering the Moscow Victory Day Parade, Trooping the Colour was broadcast in the Soviet Union with the Russian commentary being given in London by Yuri Gagarin, the first cosmonaut.

-Over the years, commentary for the live broadcast in the UK by BBC1 has been provided by Richard Dimbleby, Tom Fleming, Huw Edwards and recently by Clare Balding, together with expert guests and interviews with some of the personnel involved.
+Over the years, commentary for the live broadcast in the UK by BBC1 has been provided by Richard Dimbleby (until 1965), Tom Fleming (1966-1988), David Dimbleby (1989 and 1991), Eric Robson (1990 and 1998-2000), Julian Tutt (1992-1997), Edward Stourton (2001-2002), Huw Edwards (2003-2023), and recently by Clare Balding (from 2024), together with expert guests and interviews with some of the personnel involved.
 The BBC's live broadcast has become accessible to an international audience via live streaming on BritBox in both the United States and Canada.
 Beginning in 2019, The BBC also streams the parade live on YouTube.

 For the Platinum Jubilee in 2022, additional live videos commentary of the parade for international viewers were provided by Sky News UK and The Daily Telegraph newspaper's YouTube channels.